c-gerke/renovate-config/README.md

 Included in default: Yes

+## auto-merge-only-minor-updates
+Automatically merge minor and patch updates, but not major updates.

+Usage: `"extends": ["github>c-gerke/renovate-config:auto-merge-only-minor-updates"]`

+Included in default: No

 ## rangeStrategy / pinDigests
 Adds a default range strategy of "pin".
 This causes Renovate to create PRs that update dependencies to specific versions or SHA hashes where possible to ensure the most reproducible builds.

-Usage: `"rangeStrategy": "pin"` and `"pinDigests": true`
+Usage: `"extends": ["github>c-gerke/renovate-config"]`

 Included in default: Yes

-## auto-merge-only-minor-updates
+## dependencyDashboard
-Automatically merge minor and patch updates, but not major updates.
+Enables the dependency dashboard feature of Renovate for each repo using this preset.

-Usage: `"extends": ["github>c-gerke/renovate-config:auto-merge-only-minor-updates"]`
+Usage: `"extends": ["github>c-gerke/renovate-config"]`

-Included in default: No
+Included in default: Yes